score-partners/score.partners/vision.md

 SCORE is a partnership of governments, universities and other organisations that collaboratively discover, develop and test Open [solutions](glossary/solution.md) for the challenges of cities.
 The SCORE [partners](glossary/partner.md) leverage [Open Collaboration](glossary/open-collaboration.md) methodologies – Open Source, Open Data, Open Standards and an open attitude – to learn together, communicate effectively, share challenges and collaborate on solutions with the goal of improving public service delivery in our cities.

+By working Open we create a partnership of cities that are used to sharing and identifying common [challenges](glossary/challenge.md) as well as re-using each others solutions, improving them collaboratively and sharing their own.
+We learn how to solve our own challenges whilst both learning from and teaching to the others.
+We solve the challenges of our cities together.